rolandsusans/web-stack/README.md

 # Attributions

-- This project was greatly inspired by the [Docker web stack](https://github.com/jpcaparas/docker-web-stack).
+- This project was greatly inspired by the [Docker web stack](https://github.com/jpcaparas/docker-web-stack) and by [Laradock project](https://github.com/laradock/laradock)-